dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Christian Seberino:**
  no but let go
-is one last point just enough again for this but let's say oh
+is one last point just enough again for this but let's say

 **Carlo Vicari:**
-no no I want to
+no I want to
 talk of interesting stuff actually I do have a quick question for Alan that I've actually never got a chance how do you met ask someone about AI and writing so
-I read some I read something interesting one time I don't know where or who wrote it but it was about that really conceivably the first AI would just be a
+I read something interesting
+one time I don't know where or who wrote it but it was about that really conceivably the first AI would just be a